harL06/OlympicsGraph/ReadMe.txt

 It seperates each country's medals into a dictionary, ranks each country based on its amount of medals in total.
 The top ranking countries are displayed on a bar chart which is broken into Gold, Silver and Bronze.

-Could probably add a few more features such as graphing something against the second graph.
-Possibly graphing the country's GDP against their total medals.